cdklabs/cdk-golden-signals-dashboard/API.md

 # CloudWatch Golden Signals Dashboard AWS CDK Construct
-Create Amazon CloudWatch Dashboards for monitoring CloudWatch Metrics of AWS Resources partitioned in [golden signals](https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals)
+Create Amazon CloudWatch Dashboards for monitoring CloudWatch Metrics of AWS Resources partitioned in golden signals. *Latency, Traffic, Errors, Saturation*

-Check out this [sample application](https://gitlab.aws.dev/jvadaria/golden-signals-sample-app) to get Tag based CloudWatch dashbord solution out of the box using this construct!
-[Here](https://gitlab.aws.dev/jvadaria/golden-signals-dashboard-construct/-/tree/main/dashboard-images) are some screen captures of CloudWatch dashboards created using this cdk construct.
+You can create tag based CloudWatch dashbord solution out of the box using this construct!
+[Here](https://github.com/cdklabs/cdk-golden-signals-dashboard/tree/main/dashboard-images) are some screen captures of CloudWatch dashboards created using this cdk construct.

 # Supported Resource Types
  * AWS::DynamoDB::Table